Development of Writing in the Ancient World

 Home | Category: Languages and Writing / Language and Hieroglyphics

-DEVELOPMENT OF LANGUAGE AND WRITING
+ORIGIN AND DEVELOPMENT OF WRITING

 Engravings presumably made by homo erectus on a shell about 500,000 years ago

+The desire to communicate is believed to one of the driving forces behind what made mankind develop the way it did.
 The jump from stone-age man (primitive man, early modern man or Cro-Magnon Man, whatever you want to call him) to modern man (or civilized man) is defined by some as taking place with the invention of agriculture around 10,000 to 8000 B.C., and by others with the development of writing around 3200 B.C.
 In Mesopotamia.
 Yet others say it took place with the invention of metals tools (beginning with copper ones) around 4500 B.C.

 History is said to have began with writing and writing is said to have come from Mesopotamia.
+The Sumerians developed a system of writing sometime before 3000 B.C.
 Writing allowed information to be gathered in a permanent form and passed from one generation to the next without the kind of changes that occur when information is passed on orally.
 James H. Breasted, founder of the University of Chicago's Oriental Institute, said writing "has had a greater influence in uplifting the human race than any other intellectual achievement in the career of man."

 Book: “The Story of Writing: Alphabets, Hieroglyphs & Pictograms” by Andrew Robinson